OpenEvalProject/evals/manuscripts/elife-43387/v2/manuscript.md

 ## Abstract

-10.7554/eLife.43387.001 Dravet syndrome (DS) is a form of epilepsy with a high incidence of sudden unexpected death in epilepsy (SUDEP).
+Dravet syndrome (DS) is a form of epilepsy with a high incidence of sudden unexpected death in epilepsy (SUDEP).
 Respiratory failure is a leading cause of SUDEP, and DS patients’ frequently exhibit disordered breathing.
 Despite this, mechanisms underlying respiratory dysfunction in DS are unknown.
-We found that mice expressing a DS-associated Scn1a missense mutation (A1783V) conditionally in inhibitory neurons ( Slc32a1 cre/+ ::Scn1a ; defined as A1783V fl/+ Scn1a ) exhibit spontaneous seizures, die prematurely and present a respiratory phenotype including hypoventilation, apnea, and a diminished ventilatory response to CO ΔE26 2 .
-At the cellular level in the retrotrapezoid nucleus (RTN), we found inhibitory neurons expressing the Scn1a A1783V variant are less excitable, whereas glutamatergic chemosensitive RTN neurons, which are a key source of the CO 2 /H + -dependent drive to breathe, are hyper-excitable in slices from Scn1a mice.
-These results show loss of ΔE26 Scn1a function can disrupt respiratory control at the cellular and whole animal levels.
+We found that mice expressing a DS-associated Scn1a missense mutation (A1783V) conditionally in inhibitory neurons (Slc32a1cre/+::Scn1aA1783V fl/+; defined as Scn1aΔE26) exhibit spontaneous seizures, die prematurely and present a respiratory phenotype including hypoventilation, apnea, and a diminished ventilatory response to CO2.
+At the cellular level in the retrotrapezoid nucleus (RTN), we found inhibitory neurons expressing the Scn1a A1783V variant are less excitable, whereas glutamatergic chemosensitive RTN neurons, which are a key source of the CO2/H+-dependent drive to breathe, are hyper-excitable in slices from Scn1aΔE26 mice.
+These results show loss of Scn1a function can disrupt respiratory control at the cellular and whole animal levels.

 ## Introduction